DanielYWoo/danielywoo.github.io/_posts/2021-03-15-messaging-reliability-and-order.markdown

 channel.confirmSelect(); // enable confirm
 channel.basicPublish(exchange, queue, properties, body);

-// option 1, blocking
+// option 1, blocking, wait for ACK(Confirm) and NACK(Return)
 channel.waitForConfirmsOrDie(5000);

 // option 2, non-blocking
 channel.addConfirmListener((sequenceNumber, multiple) -> {
-    // code when message is confirmed
+    // code when message is confirmed (ACK)
 }, (sequenceNumber, multiple) -> {
-    // code when message is nack-ed
+    // code when message is returned (NACK)
 });
 ```

-At the broker side, the ACK message is returned only after the message is persisted to disk.
+At the broker side, for a persistent queue, the ACK (confirm) message is returned only after the message is persisted to disk.
 If you have mirror queues, that means all mirrored queues have this message persisted.
 If you have quorum queues, that means over half of the queue replicas have this message persisted.

-AMQP protocol provides transaction to ensure message published reliably but I strongly suggest not using it because it will decrease the throughput 250x.
+For a transient queue, the ACK message is returned once it's enqueued into broker's memory.

+A NACK (return) message is returned when a "mandatory" message is un-routable, or the destination queue is full.
 And I strongly suggest setting "mandatory=true" for reliable messages.
 Without this option, if a message is not routable, it will be discarded silently.
 Enabling it will cause a "basic.return" (negative confirm) to acknowledge the producer.

+AMQP protocol provides transaction to ensure message published reliably but I strongly suggest not using it because it will decrease the throughput 250x.

 #### Producer-Broker ACK in Kafka
-Kafka uses the term "callback".
-Here I just show you the API for a callback.
+Kafka uses the term "callback" for ACK.
+Below is the API for a callback.
 ```
 Future<RecordMetadata> send(ProducerRecord<K, V> record, Callback callback);
 ```